Auburn, New South Wales: 20th to 21st century and immigration

 In the late 20th and early 21st centuries, Auburn became a popular point of settlement for successive waves of immigrants.
 In the post-World War II era, immigrants from Ukraine, Russia, Italy and Greece settled in Auburn, who were succeeded in the 1960s by immigrants from Turkey and Vietnam.
-More recently, in the early of 21st century, a large number of immigrants have settled in Auburn from Bosnia, China, South Korea, Nepal, Iran, Lebanon and Afghanistan.
+More recently, in the early of 21st century, a large number of immigrants have settled in Auburn from Bosnia and Herzegovina, China, South Korea, Nepal, Iran, Lebanon and Afghanistan.
 The history of immigrant settlement in Auburn has resulted in a suburb which is noted for its multicultural environment.